🔍 Information Retrieval & RAG¶

 -

-This paper proposes k-NLPmeans and k-LLMmeans, which periodically replace numeric centroids with textual summaries (summary-as-centroid) during k-means iterations, achieving interpretable cluster prototypes while preserving the standard k-means objective.
-The number of LLM calls is independent of dataset size.
+Proposes k-NLPmeans and k-LLMmeans, which periodically replace numerical centroids with text summaries (summary-as-centroid) during k-means iterations.
+This achieves interpretable cluster prototypes while maintaining standard k-means objectives, ensuring that LLM call volume remains independent of the dataset size.

 -